 The essence of peak performance designed to excite your everyday driving and lifestyle provides an appropriate positioning statement considering the repositioning of the brand.
 The slogan captures the essence of the Porsche brand remaining consistent with its heritage and conveys the revised position of the company.

 The results have seen Porsche 911 sales increase year over year since the campaign started.
-Porsche continues to be the most profitable automobile manufacturer, with a 17% profit margin in 2016.
+Porsche continues to be the most profitable automobile manufacturer, with a 17% profit margin.
 The Cayenne, Macan, and Panamera provide Porsche with the ability to extend the brand with vehicles better suited for everyday use.

 Porsche provides an intelligent and effective balance of market expansion for the brand while remaining true to its Porsche heritage especially critical for the loyal Porsche consumer.

 The introduction of the Macan crossover utility vehicle with the 918 Spyder supercar provides evidence of this strategy.
+The Macan has been a huge success with a 43% increase in sales for North America in 2016.
 The Macan has had a significant impact on the bottom-line with 19% growth in 2016 resulting in 95,642 vehicles sold globally.